josecobi/url-shortener/README.md

 - **Import/Export:**
   - Modules are imported and exported to organize the code into separate files, promoting maintainability and reusability.

-## Note

-This explanation provides an overview of the URL Shortener project, describing its file structure, functionality, and the technologies used.

 ### CSS (index.css)